The Sims 2: Pre-order content and The Sims 2 Store

+Most of expansion packs and stuff packs were released with pre-order items.
+This game content was redeemable at the official site using a code supplied by the retailer from which the player purchased, each retailer was often associated with an exclusive download.
 The Sims 2 Store was an online store where players of The Sims 2 for PC could purchase and download content for their game online for additional fees.
 It offered objects, clothing, skins, and hairstyles that are both exclusive to the store and also come from earlier expansion and stuff packs.
 It also had featured seven exclusive item collections that could only be found in the store.
 The store used a point system that players can purchase.
 It was opened from July 2008 to March 31, 2011, as a beta version limited to the United States and Canada.
 To download, players must install The Sims 2 Store Edition and the EA Download Manager.
-The exclusive collections were "Cubic", "Art Deco", "Spooky", "Castle", "Asian Fusion", "Art Nouveaulicious" and "Oh Baby", including a total of 471 items.
+The exclusive collections were "Cubic", "Art Deco", "Spooky", "Castle", "Asian Fusion", "Art Nouveaulicious", and "Oh Baby", including a total of 458 items.
 Since the closure of The Sims 2 Store on March 31, 2011, The Sims 2: Store Edition and the savegame cannot be used with The Sims 2: Ultimate Collection.